AdelKS/ZeGrapher/README.md

 ZeGrapher is a free and open source software for plotting mathematical objects (functions, sequences, parametric equations) and experimental data on the plane.
-This software is designed to be as easy to use as possible, suitable for high school students.
+This software is intended to be as easy to use as possible, suitable for high school students.

 Official website: [http://www.zegrapher.com/](http://www.zegrapher.com/)